exanauts/VecchiaMLE.jl/docs/src/examples/HowToRun.md

 # Things for model
 n = 400
 k = 10
-Number_of_Samples = 100
+number_of_samples = 100
 ```

 These are the three major parameters: n (dimension), k (conditioning for Vecchia),
-and the Number_of_Samples. they should be self-explanatory, but the
+and the number_of_samples. they should be self-explanatory, but the
 documentation for the VecchiaMLEInput should clear things up.
 Next, we should
 generate the samples.
 At the moment, the code has only been verified to run for
 generated samples by the program, but there should be no difficulty in inputting